Last Updated on September 20, 2022

-Sustain in a US based brand, all about sustainable, natural, and skin-healthy garments.
+Sustain in a US-based brand, all about sustainable, natural, and skin-healthy garments.
 They make organic and plant-dyed clothes, accessories, underwear, and baby clothes.

 Learn more about Sustain and how they use natural dyes in this post!

-They prioritize local production, using US-grown organic cotton and all the spinning, knitting, and sewing happens within 20 miles of their studio.
+They prioritize local production, using US-grown organic cotton, and all the spinning, knitting, and sewing happens within 20 miles of their studio.

 Please note: Harvest & Mill also sells socks but these have some stretch nylon blended in and therefore are not compostable.

-A US based brand with 100% plastic-free, compostable, organic pima cotton underwear styles.
+Kent is a US-based brand with 100% plastic-free, compostable, organic pima cotton underwear styles.

 Natural clothing is not only good for the environment but also for our skin, and this is especially important when it comes to our most sensitive areas!